sourcegraph/handbook/content/departments/cloud/trial_mi.md

    - need to set the license on the instance (the license key should be added to the issue, unless it is default PLG licence)
      - run `mi set-license --license-key "$LICENSE_KEY"` (for PLG trials flag `--plg-default` instead of `--license-key` should be used - will use shared PLG licence key)
    - when [giving customer access](./technical-docs/v1.1/mi1-1_creation_process.md#giving-customer-access) is done via comment in New Trial Managed Instance request issue, alert in `#cloud-notifications` should be closed.
-   - you can check if the email was sent using SMTP provider [dashboard](https://app.eu.sparkpost.com/reports/message-events)
+   - you can check if the password reset email was sent using SMTP provider [dashboard](https://app.eu.sparkpost.com/reports/message-events)
    - (PLG triel only) add the `cloud-trial/instance-ready` label on the instance request issue.
 This will trigger an alert in #cloud-trial-alerts.

 ## Automated PLG pre-provisioned Managed Instance flow